MitchFawcett/SmartPhone/README.md

 I then used cbind to add it to the main data frame in the second column poistion:
 ds <- data.frame(ds[1:1], activityText, ds[-c(1:1)])

-Once I had the activity descriptors insered I grouped by activity and then by subject within activity to calculate the average of each of the numeric data columns: dsTemp <- aggregate(ds[, 4:ncol(ds)], list(ds$ActivityLabel, ds$ActivityText, ds$Subject), data = ds,  mean)
+Once I had the activity descriptors inserted I grouped by activity and then by subject within activity to calculate the average of each of the numeric data columns:
+dsTemp <- aggregate(ds[, 4:ncol(ds)], list(ds$ActivityLabel, ds$ActivityText, ds$Subject), data = ds,  mean)

-The group aggregation created additional columns named Group.1, Group.2, Group.3 which I then approriately renamed: names(dsTemp)[1:3] <- c("ActivityLabel", "ActivityText", "Subject")
+The group aggregation created additional columns named Group.1, Group.2, Group.3 which I then approriately renamed:
+names(dsTemp)[1:3] <- c("ActivityLabel", "ActivityText", "Subject")

 The final step in preparing the dataset was to reorder its rows by activity type and then by subject within activity type:
 dsSummary <- arrange(dsTemp, ActivityLabel, ActivityText, Subject)